civol/HDLRuby/README.md

 The description of the sum of product maybe more difficult to understand for people not familiar with the Ruby language.
 The `each_with_index` method iterates over the coefficients adding their index as iteration variable, the resulting operation (i.e., the iteration loop) is then modified by the `reduce` method that accumulates the code passed as arguments.
 This code, starting by `|sum,coef,i|` simply performs the addition of the current accumulation result (`sum`) with the product of the current coefficient (`coef`) and input (`ins[i]`, where `i` is the index) in the iteration.
 The argument `_0` initializes the sum to `0`.

 While slightly longer than the previous description, this description allows to declare a circuit implementing a sum of product with any bit width and any number of coefficients.
-For instance, the following code describes a signed 32-bit sum of product with  16 coefficients (actually just random numbers here).
+For instance, the following code describes a signed 32-bit sum of product with  16 coefficients (just random numbers here).

 ```ruby
 sumprod(signed[32], [3,78,43,246, 3,67,1,8, 47,82,99,13, 5,77,2,4]).(:my_circuit)